 This simple grilled salmon in foil recipe is packed with lemony garlic butter flavor!
-Adding green beans to the packet means you have have protein and a side dish on the table in under 30 minutes…
+Adding green beans to the foil packet means you have have a healthy protein and side dish on the table in under 30 minutes…

 It’s undeniable that fish is an essential part of a healthy diet.
 Packed with heart-healthy fats and omega-3s that support sharper brain function, the American Heart Association recommends eating two servings of fish per week — a recommendation that I don’t come even close to meeting.

 You see, fresh fish is one of those things we just never ate growing up.
 Consequently, I very rarely prepare it for my own family.
 I mean, I know my way around a kitchen, but cooking fresh fish is simply out of my comfort zone… But I’m making a concerted effort to change this.

 Maybe you feel the same way?
 If so, read on for a grilled salmon recipe that’s perfect even for newbies.
 Because salmon is such a great fish to start with…

 Why?
 Well, it’s easy to find fresh or frozen at the grocery store.
 And it’s especially fresh right now while wild-caught Alaska salmon is in season.
 Wild-caught salmon is higher in omega-3s, lower in fat, and contains less toxins than farmed fish.
 All good reasons why I #AskForAlaska at the grocery store!
 Plus preparing it is actually super easy, so just dive in. (ha-ha!!!)